davidfaure/cra-template-azwell-js-redux/template/README.md

 ## [Prettier](https://prettier.io/)

 I added `prettier` to force consistent formatting.
 Don't like trailing semicolons?
 Feel free to [tweak prettier rules](https://prettier.io/docs/en/configuration.html) inside `.prettierrc` file to match your code style.

+## Styles/CSS/Styling

+You will find in the [index.scss](.src/index.scss) file my personal CSS reset, feel free to change it to use your own.

 ## Eslint configurations